RESIDENTIAL STUDENT HANDBOOK

 Phones and Personal Electronics

-Cell phones must be turned off when on an academic floor or in an academic setting, including the auditorium, lecture halls, library, conference rooms and in Counseling Services.
+Cell phones must be silenced when on an academic floor or in an academic setting, including the auditorium, lecture halls, library, conference rooms and in Counseling Services.

-- No participant telephone use, either cellular or otherwise, is allowed after 1 a.m..
+- No participant telephone use, either cellular or otherwise, is allowed after lights out.

 - Cell phone users should respect others in the community by stepping out of a social setting when taking or making calls.